My replacement won't turn on

 1. 1

-Locate the circuit breaker that powers your HVAC system and ensure it has not been tripped.
+Locate the circuit breaker for your HVAC unit and make sure it has not tripped.
+Reset the breaker if needed.

 2. 2